-Lecture Class: a semester credit hour consists of the equivalent of at least one

-(1) fifty (50) minute period per week of "seat time" in class and two (2) hours per week of out-of-class student work for fifteen (15) weeks.
+Lecture Class: a semester credit hour consists of the equivalent of at least one (1) fifty (50) minute period per week of "seat time" in class and two hours per week of out-of-class student work for fifteen (15) weeks.

 - a.
-Example: A one (1) semester credit hour lecture class meets at least fifteen (15) contact hours per semester, plus a minimum average of thirty (30) hours of activities outside of the classroom per semester.

-- 2. Laboratory Class: One (1) semester credit hour consists of the equivalent of a minimum of three (3) hours of laboratory work per week for fifteen (15) weeks.

-- 3. Distant Learning Instruction: TMCC currently offers the following distance learning methods of instruction:

-- a.
-Interactive Video Network (IVN)

-This method of delivery is an

-alternative to the regular classroom

-instruction methods.
-This two way

-interactive communication system

-uses cameras and microphones at one

-site.
-Participants at other sites can

-watch and listen to an instructor or

-presenter on a television monitor.

-- b.
-Internet Courses (online)

-This method of delivery is an alternative to the regular classroom instruction methods.
-Online courses use the Internet and a Learning Management System (JICS) to deliver course materials and to facilitate student-instructor, student-content, and student to student interaction.
-To participate in online courses, the student should have a good understanding of computer hardware and software applications and the Internet.

-- 4. Hybrid Class: Hybrid courses combine face-to-face classroom instruction and the convenience of online web-based learning, resulting in a reduction of the amount of time spent in the face-to-face classroom and a significant increase of time spent studying online materials.
-Students registered in hybrid courses
+Example: A one (1) semester credit hour lecture class meets at least fifteen (15) contact hours per semester, plus a minimum average of ninety (30) hours of activities outside of the classroom per semester. - 2.
+Laboratory Class: One (1) semester credit hour consists of the equivalent of a minimum of three (3) hours of laboratory work per week for fifteen (15) weeks. - 3.
+Distant Learning Instruction: TMCC currently offers the following distance learning methods of instruction: - a.
+Interactive Video Network (IVN) This method of delivery is an alternative to the regular classroom instruction methods.
+This two way interactive communication system uses cameras and microphones at one site.
+Participants at other sites can watch and listen to an instructor or presenter on a television monitor. - b.
+Internet Courses (online): One (1) semester credit hour consists of 12.5 hours of instructional time throughout the duration of a fifteen (15) week semester.
+The time dedicated for communication, course work items, or group assignments is twice as much as the allotted instructional time.
+The following are examples of activities completed outside of the scheduled instructional time: - Scheduled weekly chats - Weekly forum participation - Group activities - Readings - Reflection activities such as: journaling, projects, projects, etc - Online video conferencing - 4.
+Hybrid Class: Hybrid courses combine face-to-face classroom instruction and the convenience of online web-based learning, resulting in a reduction of the amount of time spent in the face-to-face classroom and a significant increase of time spent studying online materials.
+Students registered in hybrid courses must attend class meetings as listed in the TMCC Course Schedule.

-- must attend class meetings as listed in the TMCC Course Schedule. - 5.
-Independent Study: Independent study course offers a student the opportunity to make an in-depth study of a course in the student's regular curriculum that is not offered during the semester they are register in courses requiring a lab and/or hands on activities, and any educational methods course cannot be taken as an independent study course.
+- Independent Study: Independent study courses offer a student the opportunity to make an in-depth study of a course in the student's regular curriculum that is not offered during the semester they are registered in Courses requiring a lab and/or hands on activities, and any educational methods course cannot be taken as an independent study course.
 (See Independent Study Policy below for requirements) - 6.
 Shortened Format: Short courses are prorated so they contain the same number of hours as if the course were scheduled for a full semester.